MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityAttributes/minecraftAttribute_attack.md

 This can either be a single decimal value, or a range of the form `[min, max]`.
 When using a range, a random value is chosen between the two values for every hit.
 This defines how much damage is dealt when the entity attacks, measured in half-hearts.

-Fractional values are always rounded down, and values below 0 are treated as 0.
+Decimal values are always rounded down, and values below 0 are treated as 0.
 Attacks that deal 0 damage still cause knockback, but don't reduce the target's health.
 Defaults to 0.

 ### `effect_name` and `effect_duration`